pugson/telegram-twitter-url-expand-bot/README.md

 - _Hacker News_ using a custom API
 - _Dribbble_ using [dribbbletv.com](https://dribbbletv.com)
 - _Posts.cv_ using [postscv.com](https://postscv.com)
+- _Spotify_ using a custom API

+## ✨🆕✨ Support for Spotify links!

+When you send a Spotify link, the bot will reply with a photo of the artwork and info about the track / album / playlist / artist / podcast / show.
+It will also send a sample audio clip in another message.

 ## Hacker News links! (not in channels yet)